marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   inlined.
 Whether the function itself is considered for inlining depends on its size and the current inlining parameters.

-.. index:: format function attribute

-.. index:: functions with printf, scanf, strftime or strfmon style arguments
+.. index:: format function attribute, functions with printf, scanf, strftime or strfmon style arguments

 .. option:: format (archetype, string-index, first-to-check)